-• Morere Hot Springs is a natural retreat located 52 km south of Gisborne, easily accessible via State Highway 2.
+- Morere Hot Springs is a natural retreat situated 52 km south of Gisborne, easily accessible via State Highway 2.

-• Visitors can enjoy therapeutic mineral-rich hot springs and a variety of pools, including Nikau pools with different temperatures.
+- Visitors can relax in therapeutic, mineral-rich hot springs with a variety of pools, including the Nikau pools offering different temperatures.

-• There are numerous walking trails to explore, ranging from short 10-minute strolls to more challenging 3-hour hikes through lush forests.
+- The surrounding Mōrere Scenic Reserve features numerous walking trails, ranging from short strolls to more challenging hikes through native rainforest.

-• The site holds cultural significance, featuring historical Māori habitation sites and offering a connection to local heritage.
+- The site holds deep cultural significance, with historical Māori habitation sites reflecting a rich connection to local heritage.

 Location and Accessibility